evandisoft/RedOnion/Kerbalua/README.md

 We provide an API for both Lua and ROS that is documented [here](https://github.com/evandisoft/RedOnion/blob/master/CommonScriptApi.md)

 A Lua script being ran in the editor/repl will automatically be pre-empted at various points to allow KSP to run.
 You can voluntarily yield control back to KSP by calling coroutine.yield().
+This will also effectively wait the script for a short time.

 Here is an example script that can be ran while you are in flight mode (make sure you have [the "Lua" engine selected](https://github.com/evandisoft/RedOnion/blob/master/TroubleShooting.md#script-wont-work)):
 ```